 Current topics seminars are designed to expose graduate students to new developments and discoveries in marine science by taking advantage of seminars and other educational opportunities inside and outside HPU.
 WHLCe this flexible structure may vary with instructor and topic, most will be structured as seminar courses.
 Students will be assigned readings in the current literature of the course topic and required to critique the readings and relate the materials to their own research or the instructor's area of expertise.
+Examples of previous topics:

-Understanding Aquaculture and the "Blue Revolution": Implications for the future of our oceans and global food supply

-The world's population is projected to reach over 9 Billion by 2050 placing an unprecedented demand on global food resources.
-Over the past few decades, capture fisheries production has plateaued wHLCe demand for seafood has continued to escalate.
-The resulting gap has been met by aquaculture production which has, for the first time in history, now surpassed capture fisheries in terms of volume.
+Understanding Aquaculture and the "Blue Revolution": Implications for the future of our oceans and global food supply aquaculture production which has, for the first time in history, now surpassed capture fisheries in terms of volume.
 This seminar will examine the current state of global fisheries, the present status of aquaculture technologies, issues surrounding the rapid expansion of aquaculture, and the potential for aquaculture to provide much needed food for a hungry planet.
 We will also explore impacts of aquaculture on wild fisheries, and the sustainability of aquaculture in the context of a changing ocean environment.
 Each week one student will guide a discussion based primarily on 1-2 papers from the primary literature.